 The dramatic gun cock is employed when a character is up to some interrogation work while holding a gun to someone's head.
 The subject of the investigation is invited to divulge some critical information.
 The subject refuses or spouts an insult.

 Here comes the dramatic gun cock.
 The interrogator pulls back the hammer of the revolver or automatic, or racks the slide if the automatic has no hammer, then resumes pointing the gun to the subject's head.
 Usually, this is enough to thoroughly spook the subject into full disclosure.
-A pump-action shotgun may also be used for this purpose, though it's portrayed as such somewhat less often, though when it IS used, it will often feature the One Handed Shotgun Pump
+A pump-action shotgun may also be used for this purpose, often with a One Handed Shotgun Pump

 In other situations, the dramatic gun cock serves to announce a character's presence, or (especially when taking place off-camera) to indicate that the tables have turned in some way.
 This is a Click Hello

 , and often occurs in conjunction with a My Name Is Inigo Montoya

 The sound effect is often added in by sound editors after filming.
 This can be especially noticeable when the character onscreen is using a gun that cannot be manually cocked.
 Examples include the Luger and the Glock.

 If it seems odd that this happens so often in the movies, it helps to tell yourself the characters are actually members of a religion who believe repeatedly cocking your gun at someone will give them cancer.

 The dramatic gun cock may be accompanied by a Pistol-Whipping

 .
 Can sometimes lead to Guns Do Not Work That Way